 The design was improved for the launch of Staples website in 2013, especially around the search functionality and completed purchase information.
 In doing so we enhanced the task completion rate, overall user satisfaction and conversion rate.

-Sketches, wireframes, user research, personas, workshops, information architecture, site maps, flow charts, user journeys, typography, colour mixing, iconography, layout & composition, design patterns, style guidelines, asset slicing, interactive prototypes, animations, usability testing, responsive web design, native apps, Android and iOS.
+Sketches, wireframes, user research, personas, workshops, information architecture, site maps, flow charts, user journeys, typography, colour mixing, iconography, layout & composition, design patterns, style guidelines, asset slicing, design systems, interactive prototypes, animations, usability testing, responsive web design, native apps, Android and iOS.